csia-pme/dreambooth-demo/README.md

 The GitHub runner configuration is stored at `k8s/github-runner-deployment.yaml` file.

+It creates/updates a Service Account, associated Role and a RunnerDeployment ensuring there is always a runner listening for a pipeline job.

 > **Note :** If you want to use your own repo url, update the `k8s/github-runner-deployment.yaml` file with your repository url.

 Apply the configuration to the cluster.